Getting freelance writing clients can be tough. 😪

 When you’ve done this, hit the apply button!

 While not updated as often as ProBlogger, this is an awesome job board to peep every now and then.
-The opportunities are medium quality I would say, based off of using it for many months.
+The opportunities are medium quality, I would say, based on using it for many months.

-Unlike Pro Blogger, there isn’t an application form and button to submit.
-Listings will typically include an email you an send your pitch to.
+Unlike Pro Blogger, there isn’t an application form or button to submit.
+Listings will typically include an email you can send your pitch to.
 Or, they may include a link to a form on their company website.